Skip to content

 • Actively implement and utilize technology that improves our ability to assist students with disabilities.

-• Enhance the diversity of the university by recruiting and retaining student with disabilities.
+• Foster success and belonging of all student at the university by recruiting and retaining student with disabilities.

 • Assess and evaluate our services to increase our effectiveness.